Building a Digital Foundation for Nonprofits: The Haldane School Foundation at 25

 It works… until it doesn’t scale.

-This wasn't about adding technology.
-It was about removing friction.
+This wasn’t about adding technology.. it was more about removing friction.

 The most important part wasn’t provisioning accounts.
 It was designing how everything connects.